omm2/stuff/README.md

 My personal dotfiles & stuff
 ============================

+__Here be dragons:__

+1. works only in ubuntu
+2. work is still in progress
+3. this repo is full of fuck

-Feel free to use/modify/share it.
+If this doesn't scares you then feel free to use/modify/share it.
-Work is still in progress.

 INSTALL
 -------